 - No Foreign Transaction Fee.
 Though it’s not a travel rewards card, Fred Meyer Rewards World Mastercard has no foreign transaction fee.
 That’s great news for cardholders who regularly venture outside the United States – perhaps to western Canada, given Fred Meyer’s geographical base.

 - No Sign-Up Bonus.
 Fred Meyer Rewards World Mastercard doesn’t have a sign-up bonus.
-If you’re aiming to juice your earnings shortly after signing up for a no-annual-fee rewards card, check out Chase Freedom or Chase Freedom Unlimited – both offer sign-up bonuses worth $150 to $175.
+If you’re aiming to juice your earnings shortly after signing up for a no-annual-fee rewards card, check out Chase Freedom or Chase Freedom Unlimited, both of which offer handsome sign-up bonuses.